 How does swelling in the legs affect your overall health?

-If you have varicose veins and experience swollen legs and ankles often, you know how bothersome this can be.
+If you have varicose veins and have experienced swollen legs and ankles, you will know how uncomfortable they can be.
 The swelling can make it painful to walk or stand for long periods of time, often leaving patients feeling debilitated.

 What can you do about swollen legs and ankles?

 The first thing you should do if you suffer from swollen legs and ankles is to find out what the cause is.
 And this is as simple as scheduling a venous health screening at The Vein Institute.
 We will perform a medical examination using state-of-the-art venous duplex ultrasound and can tell you in a few minutes whether the swelling is caused by your varicose veins or not.
 If it is, our experts can tell you what the different treatment options are, and help you to select the ones best suited to you.